Nandaka/PixivUtil2/readme.txt

                           createDownloadLists and IrfanView-Handling
-	               -> if leaved blank it will create download-lists in pixivUtil-directory. startIrfanView  ==> set to <True> to start IrfanView with downloaded images when exiting pixivUtil
-	         -> this will create download-lists
-	         -> be sure to set IrfanView to load Unicode-Plugin on startup when there are unicode-named files! startIrfanSlide ==> set to <True> to start IrfanView-Slideshow with downloaded images when exiting pixivUtil.
-	         -> this will create download-lists
-	         -> be sure to set IrfanView to load Unicode-Plugin on startup when there are unicode-named files!
-	         -> Slideshow-options will be same as you have set in IrfanView before!
-IrfanViewPath   ==> set directory where IrfanView is installed (needed to start
-                    IrfanView)
-downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg' usetagsasdir 	==> Append the query tags in tagslist.txt to the root directory
-                    as save folder.
+	               -> if leaved blank it will create download-lists in pixivUtil-directory. downloadavatar  ==> set to 'True' to download the member avatar as 'folder.jpg' usetagsasdir 	==> Append the query tags in tagslist.txt to the root directory as save folder.